whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can a Whole Nation Embrace Generosity and Integrity.md

 ### But Can We Live This Way Today?

 Yes!
 There are present-day examples of people who struggled with greed, discrimination, and corruption for centuries, but then founded a new healthy culture and did away with these problems.
 The Zapatistas were conquered by the Spanish 500 years ago, then lived under Mexican rule until their revolution in 1994.
-Even after so long, they remembered how to have a healthy culture, so when they were able to launch their revolution they knew how to re-establish that baseline of mutual respect amongst themselves even while under attack from the Mexican military.
+Even after so long, they remembered how to have a healthy culture, so when they were able to launch their revolution they knew how to re-establish that baseline of mutual respect amongst themselves even while under attack from the Mexican military.[xxx-odoc|ch40]

 As just one example, the Zapatistas substantially reduced the sexism that women faced.
 When women were interviewed 20 years later in 2014, one said "The capitalists had us believing this idea... that women are not valuable."
 Another woman said, "The [women] suffered a lot before '94: humiliation, mistreatment, rape."
 But the revolution brought deep change, with one Zapatista woman saying "As women we have the same rights as men, we have the right to decide which duties we can carry out in the communities..."
 Another woman said, "in those [Mexican] organizations there are many problems of rape and mistreatment, while with us, Zapatistas, it is not that way..."